Lecture 4: \(k\)-nearest neighbours and SVM RBFs

 • You can work in pairs for this assignment.

-• The lecture notes within these notebooks align with the content presented in the videos.
+• The lecture notes here align with the content presented in the videos.
 Even though we do not cover all the content from these notebooks during lectures, it’s your responsibility to go through them on your own.

 Which of the following scenarios do NOT necessarily imply overfitting?